-which then parses the string into a LispBignum interpretation5.
+, a factory method if you will, which then parses the string into a LispBignum interpretation9.
 Example compiler output (with extra comment):

-''' ldc_w "12313123123123123123123123123123123123" invokestatic LispBignum.parse(Ljava.lang.String;)LLispBignum; ;; a LispBignum reference is now on top of the stack '''
+''' ldc_w "1231312312312312312312312312312312313123" invokestatic LispBignum.parse(Ljava.lang.String;)LLispBignum; ;; a LispBignum reference is now on top of the stack '''

-3.3.2 Complex constants
+2.3.2 Complex constants

-A Lisp typically has a quote special form that suppresses evaluation of the enclosed expression and instead returns the data structure as is allowing for complex constants of lists possibly containing sublists and more.
+A Lisp typically has a quote special form10, and LJSP is no exception, that suppresses evaluation of the enclosed expression and instead returns the data structure as is allowing for complex constants of lists possibly containing their own sublists and more.

-Code for constructing the same structure could be recursively generated and inserted into the exact place where the quote-expression occurred, similar to how numbers were handled in the previous section.
+Code for constructing the same structure could be recursively generated and inserted into the exact place where the quote-expression occurred, similar to how numbers we're handled in the previous section.
 Thus making: